lob/lob-address-elements/README.md

 # lob-address-elements
-**Lob Address Elements** is a JavaScript library that adds address autocompletion and verification to a standard HTML Web form.

 ## Overview
 The Lob Address Elements library simplifies client side integration of Lob's *US Address Autocompletion* and *US Address Verification* APIs.
 Use it to enrich any standard HTML page to include both autocompletion and pre-verification behaviors.